nspring00/three-layer-intent-based-networking-architecture-poc/README.md

 Also note, that currently there is no way of running the same simulation setup that is possible locally on AWS.
 All output values are random.

+To locate and access the Knowledge's REST API, you need to find the DNS address of the load balancer.
+Search for EC2 Load Balancer and find the one with the prefix `ibsm-LoadBa-`.
+When you access this address, you should be greeted by the Knowledge automatically.
+The Swagger UI is located at `<DNS>/swagger`, which can be used to test the API.